klieret/jekyll-relative-url-check/README.md

 [![License](https://img.shields.io/github/license/klieret/jekyll-relative-url-hook.svg)](https://github.com/klieret/jekyll-relative-url-hook/blob/main/LICENSE.txt)
 [![PR welcome](https://img.shields.io/badge/PR-Welcome-%23FF8300.svg)](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project)

-A hook for [pre-commit](https://pre-commit.com/) that enforces that all links in a Jekyll project are relative to `{{ site.baseurl }}`.
+A [pre-commit hook](https://pre-commit.com/) that enforces that all links in a Jekyll project are relative to `{{ site.baseurl }}`.

+The reasoning behind this is that links like `[link](/absolute/link)` will break if the site is not directly deployed at `domain.com`, but e.g. at `user.github.io/projectname`.

 ## Examples